cbvargas5/ItineraryApp/README.md

 ## Running

-To get Night Out up and running, follow these steps:
+To get NightOut up and running, follow these steps:

 ```
 run command: npm i